canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/geo_architecture-data_tier.md

 ## Scalability / Elasticity

 Given the rate of change in most geospatial datasets, there is not commonly a high variability in resource requirements.
-The data is often pre-calculated and cached at the (Application Tier)[geo_architecture-app_tier.md] level, reducing the overall load on the database.
+The data is often pre-calculated and cached at the [Application Tier](geo_architecture-app_tier.md)  level, reducing the overall load on the database.

 With the requirement to expose more analytical capabilities through web services, this is changing the paradigm of how geospatial data is managed.
 The analytical services require significant resources, and are often highly dynamic in nature, reducing the ability for caching services to be effective.
 Geocoding, for example, needs to be able to quickly answer questions relating an address to a location, but end users could ask for any location on earth, and as such caching has less benefit.